 Abstract - Traditional medicine is widely used in several countries.
-Madagascar has a great advantage due to its rich biodiversity characterized by several native and endemic species.
-The local population essentially uses plants to treat many diseases, as infusion or cataplasm from the seeds and the leaves.
-This study concerns the qualitative analysis of two native plants known by their analgesic property.
-We chose to study two plants widely used by local population: Dianella ensifolia and Smilax anceps.
-Dianella ensifolia is used for its property against jaundice and for its property to cure sexual imponent.
-Smilax anceps is used for its analgesic property.
-These two plants were collected in the eastern forest of the Island so that we have a representative quality of the local vegetation.
-The plants were submitted to various physico-chemical processes in order to obtain different extracts by increasing polarity of solvents.
-Phytochemical analysis done to these plants confirm the presence of some phytochemicals like polyphenols.
-These results could justify vernacular uses of plants and would be the beginning of further research for the identification of new molecules with healing properties.
+Madagascar has a great advantage due to its rich biodiversity characterized by several endemic species.
+The local population uses plants to treat many diseases, as infusion or cataplasm obtained from the seeds and the leaves.
+This study concerns the valorization of two endemic plants known by their analgesic property.
+Qualitative phytochemical analysis done to these plants confirm the presence of some phytochemicals like polyphenols.

-Keywords - Phytochemical screening, qualitative analysis, polyphenol, endemic and native plants
+Keywords - Phytochemical screening, qualitative analysis, polyphenol, endemic plants